Fukushima nuclear accident: Prior warning

 On 5 July 2012, the NAIIC found that the causes of the accident had been foreseeable, and that TEPCO had failed to meet basic safety requirements such as risk assessment, preparing for containing collateral damage, and developing evacuation plans.
 At a meeting in Vienna, Austria, three months after the accident, the IAEA faulted lax oversight by the Japanese Ministry of Economy, Trade and Industry, saying the ministry faced an inherent conflict of interest as the government agency in charge of both regulating and promoting the nuclear power industry.
 On 12 October 2012, TEPCO admitted that it had failed to take necessary measures for fear of inviting lawsuits or protests against its nuclear plants.
+A renewed and amplified distrust in the government stimulated a wave of protests, through mass street protests, literature, and film.
+Additionally, other individuals, citizen groups, and non-profits in the Tohoku region pursued alternative routes to producing and disseminating radiation data so as to make contamination and its health impacts more visible to the public.

 Tsunami studies

 The U.S. Nuclear Regulatory Commission warned of a risk of losing emergency power in 1991 and the Nuclear and Industrial Safety Agency referred to that report in 2004, but took no action to mitigate the risk.

 In 2000, an in-house TEPCO report recommended safety measures against seawater flooding, based on the potential of a 15 m tsunami.
 TEPCO did not act due to concerns about creating anxieties over the safety of the nuclear power plant.

 In 2002, the government earthquake research headquarters estimated that a tsunami up to 15.7 m could hit the power station.
 These findings were supported by the cabinet office's own findings which stated that the 5.6 m forecast by TEPCO did not cover the full range of possibility.
 TEPCO's in-house 2008 study identified an immediate need to better protect the facility from flooding by seawater which cited the 15.7 m estimate from the 2002 study.

 In 2009, the Active Fault and Earthquake Research Center urged TEPCO and the Nuclear and Industrial Safety Agency to revise their assumptions for possible tsunami heights upwards, based on his team's findings about the 869 Sanriku earthquake, but this was not seriously considered at the time.